 Deterrence of Laboratory Fraud

 Annually, labs should conduct or attend a training on preventing laboratory fraud.
-A PDF of a presentation put together by Don LaFara (NV Laboratory Certification Program Manager) can be found here.
+A PDF of a presentation put together by Don LaFara (former NV Laboratory Certification Program Supervisor) can be found here.
 You may also review the memo, Laboratory Fraud: Deterrence and Detection, from the EPA.

 Here are some tools you can use to help prepare your lab to become Nevada Certified.